lumenitca/Palmr/CONTRIBUTING.md

----
-title: How to Contribute to the Palmr.
+# How to Contribute to the Palmr.
 Project
----

 Thank you for your interest in contributing to the **Palmr.** project!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 This guide will walk you through the process of contributing to Palmr.